dev20chandan/Insurance-Policy-Management/README.md

-🛡️ Insurance Policy Management System (Node.js + MongoDB)
+# 🛡️ Insurance Policy Management System (Node.js + MongoDB)

 This project is a Node.js backend application that processes insurance policy data from CSV/XLSX files, stores it in a normalized MongoDB schema, provides search and aggregation APIs, monitors real-time CPU usage, and supports scheduled message execution using cron jobs.

 The implementation fulfills all requirements of the technical assessment.

-How to Run the Project
+## How to run project
 npm install

 npm start

 npm run dev    // for developnet

 pm2 start src/server.js

-🚀 Tech Stack
+## Tech Stack

-Node.js

-Express.js

-MongoDB & Mongoose
+**Server:** Node.js ,Express.js , MongoDB & Mongoose , Worker Threads , node-cron ,express-fileupload ,PM2 ,dotenv

-Worker Threads

-node-cron

-express-fileupload

-PM2

-dotenv

-file structure

-src/
-├── app.js
-├── server.js
-├── models/
-│   ├── index.js
-│   ├── Agent.js
-│   ├── User.js
-│   ├── Account.js
-│   ├── LOB.js
-│   ├── Carrier.js
-│   ├── Policy.js
-│   └── Message.js
-├── routes/
-│   ├── upload.routes.js
-│   ├── policy.routes.js
-│   └── message.routes.js
-├── services/
-│   └── messageCron.js
-├── workers/
-│   └── uploadWorker.js
-└── uploads/

-🗄️ Database Design & Collections
+## 🗄️ Database Design & Collections
 The application follows a fully normalized MongoDB schema, where each business entity is stored in a separate collection.

 Collections Used